The Anointed Tyrant

 Do you have an anointed tyrant in your life?
 If so, be prepared, things may get worse!
 Not familiar with the term “anointed tyrant”?
 Let me explain…

 I will never forget his response.
-“You’re not here to serve me, you’re here to serve God and if you’re going to quit here, you’ll quit every time the going gets tough.”
+“If you quit now, you’ll quit every time you’re facing something difficult.”
 That wasn’t the response I was expecting.
 Was he right?
 Would this set a pattern of quitting every time I was confronted with a difficult task or a difficult boss?

 “The LORD forbid that I should do this thing unto my master, the LORD’s anointed, to stretch forth mine hand against him, seeing he is the anointed of the LORD” (1 Samuel 24:6b).